danieldt92/dockerfiles/README.md

 # dockerfiles

-Simple tomcat Docker image creation and container run, Jenkins triggered.
+Simple and single Docker-Tomcat image orchestrator, Jenkins triggered.
+SH script stop all containers and remove them, then remove all images, build a new one using the dockerfile and run a container.